 Black-tailed prairie dogs have long been viewed as a detriment to successful livestock production because they create dangerous holes and compete with livestock for grasses and forbs.
 In reality, prairie dogs have a variable effect on livestock production depending on habitat conditions and climate.
 In some areas, new plant growth is more nutritious and compensates for a loss of forage volume.

 Black-tailed prairie dogs have been reduced by 80-90% in various. portions of their range.
 This reduction has had an impact on some species that use prairie dog towns.
 The most famous of these is the black-footed ferret which lives only in prairie dog towns and feeds almost exclusively (85-90%) on prairie dogs.
 The black-footed ferret is an endangered species, extinct in the wild except for one site in Wyoming.
 A recovery program is underway to restore this ferret to certain portions of its range.
 Over 101 vertebrate species inhabit the special ecosystem found near prairie dog towns, including the burrowing owl, golden eagle, ferruginous hawk, mountain plover, and swift fox.

 Please Do Not Feed the Prairie Dogs

 The digestive tracts of wild animals are specifically adapted to utilize their natural foods.
 Human foods, often with preservatives and chemicals, can compromise their ability to survive, especially during times of stress.
-Wild animals may ingest foil, plastic or paper wrappers which smell or taste like food.
+Wild animals may ingest foil, plastic, or paper wrappers that smell or taste like food.
 The results could be fatal.

 Reprinted from Greycliff Prairie Dog Town State Park brochure.
 Montana Fish, Parks & Wildlife.